-I made an 18th century cannon.
-It’s a pseudo-replica of a 12-pdr bronze cannon cast by the Verbruggen family in England in 1780.
+In 2016 I made an 18th century cannon.
+It’s a pseudo-replica of a 12-pdr bronze cannon cast by the Verbruggen family in England made in 1780.
 The actual cannon weighed 21 hundredweight (2352 pounds) and was 6’6” long.

-My cannon and carriage weigh about 500 grams and is about 5.5 inches long.
-My cannon will fire 1/4 inch steel balls that weigh about 1 gram.
-Or it should fire them.
+My cannon with carriage weighs about 500 grams and is about 5.5 inches long.
+My cannon is designed to fire 1/4 inch steel balls that weigh about 1 gram.
+Or it may fire them.
 I haven’t actually tested the cannon yet.

-This sculpture contains a number of consistently measured charges that are of the proper size to be slid down the cannon barrel.
-The back end of an extended length drill bit is used as a ramrod to push the powder charge into the barrel.
+This sculpture contains a replica of a number of consistently measured charges that are of the proper size to be slid down the cannon barrel.
+The back end of either supplied tool can be used as a ramrod to push the powder charge into the barrel.
 When properly positioned beneath the touch hole the supplied steel pin tool is used to puncture the powder charge to expose the powder.
 A fuse is inserted into the touch hole.

 A ball bearing can be rolled down the bore.
-It can be secured by ramming a small piece of tissue paper down the bore.
+It can be secured with a small piece of tissue paper.